schererja/atompackages/README.md

 # atompackages
-Basic script and the atom plug-ins using
+Basic script and the atom plug-ins using.